Meliora! A Message from Our Chair

 Dollars pledged are as of December 31, 2013.

 To read more about how members' support has made an impact across the University, visit the impact page of the George Eastman Circle website.

 As George Eastman Circle members, your commitment to philanthropy makes you leaders within the University community.
 Your annual gifts provide critical funds that enable world-class research and health care and create countless academic opportunities, which advance our mission to Learn, Discover, Heal, Create—and make the world ever better.

 Below are members who have made significant Campaign gifts in addition to their membership commitments.

-Member and recent Simon Business School Dean’s Medal recipient Ron Fielding ’73 (MA), ’76S (MBA), P’14S recently gave $2.5 million in support of scholarships at the Simon School.
-His recent gift adds to an already impressive legacy, bringing his total scholarship support to nearly $10 million.
+Member and 2014 Simon Business School Dean’s Medal recipient Ron Fielding ’73 (MA), ’76S (MBA), P’14S recently gave $2.5 million in support of scholarships at the Simon School.
+His latest gift adds to an already impressive legacy, bringing his total scholarship support to nearly $10 million.
 You can read more in the August 2014 issue of Fast Forward.

 On June 20, the University held a ceremony that recognized Charter Members Stephen I. Rosenfeld ’59, ’63M (MD) and Elise A. Rosenfeld ’60W for their gift creating the Dr. Stephen I. Rosenfeld and Elise A. Rosenfeld Distinguished Professorship in Allergy and Clinical Immunology.
 The Rosenfelds created the distinguished professorship to enhance patient care, teaching, and research in allergy and clinical immunology.
 This aspiration will be carried out by the inaugural Rosenfeld Distinguished Professor, R. John Looney ’76M (MD), ’79M (Res), ’81M (Flw), ’84M (Flw).
 You can read more in the June 2014 issue of Fast Forward.